telefonicaid/fiware-cygnus/doc/cygnus-ngsi/installation_and_administration_guide/performance_tips.md

 [Top](#top)

 ###<a name="section1.2"></a>Retries
-Batches could not be persisted.
-This is someting may occur from time to time because the sink is temporarilly not available, or the communications are failing.
+Batches may not be persisted.
+This is something may occur from time to time because the sink is temporarily not available, or the communications are failing.
 In that case, Cygnus has implemented a retry mechanism.

 Regarding the retries of not persisted batches, a couple of parameters is used.
 On the one hand, a Time-To-Live (TTL) is used, specifing the number of retries Cygnus will do before definitely dropping the event (0 means no retries, -1 means infinite retries).
 On the other hand, a list of retry intervals can be configured.
-Such a list defines the first retry interval, then se second retry interval, and so on; if the TTL is greater than the length of the list, then the last retry interval is repeated as many times as necessary.
+Such a list defines the first retry interval, then the second retry interval, and so on; if the TTL is greater than the length of the list, then the last retry interval is repeated as many times as necessary.

-By default, all the sinks have a configured batch ttl and retry intervals of 10 and 5000 miliseconds, respectively.
+By default, all the sinks have a configured batch TTL and retry intervals of 10 and 5000 miliseconds, respectively.
 These are the parameters all the sinks have for these purpose:

     <agent_name>.sinks.<sink_name>.batch_ttl = 10
     <agent_name>.sinks.<sink_name>.batch_retry_intervals = 5000